JonKing93/pfdf/docs/api/raster/raster.rst

             Raster.from_array(..., *, spatial)

         Specifies a Raster object to use as a default spatial metadata template.
 By default, transform and crs properties from the template will be copied to the new raster.
-However, see below for a syntax to override this behavior.
+However, refer below for a syntax to override this behavior.

     .. dropdown:: Spatial Keywords